 A positive guest experience also equals a returning (loyal) guest.
 Music can create memories that are connected to a particular setting and often linked to specific emotions.
 The right soundtrack can speak the language of your customer base; resonating with their values, tastes, and aspirations.
 It can increase a person’s sense of belonging to a brand, plus their likelihood of returning.
 Hence, guests that have had a positive experience in a venue are more likely to come back, whereas guests that have a negative experience tend to never come back and could even leave negative feedback.

 My colleague Emily Chard is MBC’s Head of Library and Music Services.
 She notes, “It’s absurd that so many establishments seem to forget that as humans we have five senses and that, for a great guest experience, there needs to be harmony between all of them.
 Whether it’s clashing décor, an uncomfortable ambient temperature, a funny smell, or incongruous music, just one element out of order can completely ruin the experience.”

 Music and brand identity

-Not only does music impact a guest’s experience; it also underscores your brand’s identity.
-In a recent article I noted how companies like Coca-Cola and Tiffany have full legal rights over their icon hues and colors.
+Not only does music impact a guest’s experience; but it also underscores your brand’s identity.
+In a recent article, I noted how companies like Coca-Cola and Tiffany have full legal rights over their icon hues and colors.
 This is because color increases brand recognition by 80%.
-Just like color recognition, consumers have also associated certain tunes and even certain playlists to specific brands.
+Just like color recognition, consumers have also associated certain tunes and even certain playlists with specific brands.
 It means consistency is key when it comes to creating playlists for a specific brand.
 By this, I mean creating music around the environment and the overall feeling of a brand.
 This provides brands with a competitive edge.

 “Music can be utilized as a great tool of customer engagement; nudging people to make both emotional and transactional investments in your brand.
 It has the power to create magical moments and memories for guests, generating repeat custom and brand loyalty,” says Philippa Day, Business Development Director at MBC.